cskylab/cskylab/tpl-cskylab/ubt2004srv-kvm/README.md

 ## Prerequisites

-- Physical or virtual machine with two or more disks:
+- Physical machine with two or more disks:
   - Disk 1: Ubuntu server 20.04 installed up and running.
   - Additional disks: Free and ready to be managed by LVM.
 - Package `openssh-server` must be installed to allow remote ssh connections.